artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    If the the clipboard save maximum age setting is set to 0, **all** saved clipboards will be deleted by default when the task is run.

-By running ``php symfony help digitalobject:delete`` we can see the command-line's help output for the task:
+By running ``php symfony help tools:expire-data`` we can see the command-line's help output for the task:

 .. image:: images/cli-expire-help.*
    :align: center
    :width: 90%
-   :alt: An image showing the help output for the tools:expire command-line task
+   :alt: An image showing the help output for the tools:expire-data command-line task

 The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for Symfony to be